Weather station "Taganrog": History

 In May 1815 in Taganrog was opened the first in the Azov Sea hydrometeorological station.
 It became possible due to the development of the city as a major port.
 It worked at the Taganrog Men's Gymnasium until April 1833.
-The data obtained during the research were published in local open sources.
-So, in 1865 the average and maximum air temperature in Taganrog is mentioned in the "Memorable book of the Taganrog city government".

 In the 1870s, the weather station “Taganrog” was already located in the area of the Flagman descent.
 In 1880 it moved to the lighthouse yard after the lighthouse was built.
-There the weather station was for almost a century.
-Over time, the institution improved its equipment and methods of transmitting observations.

 In the XVII century the institution had very primitive means.
 The collected information was first transmitted to the port office, then with the help of special signal flags information came to the ships standing on raid.
 When the telegraph was invented information reports began to arrive at the nearest ports.
 The weather was informed 8 times a day, the state of the sea - three times a day.
 Observation logs have been preserved according to which it is evident that observations were recorded in a calligraphic handwriting.
 The information was fixed about the amount of precipitation, sea surface and air temperature.

 At the beginning of the 20th century, for the needs of a weather station began to use radio.
 The work of the institution was stopped in December 1917 after the October Revolution and in December 1921 during the Civil War.

 The weather station in Taganrog suspended its work during the occupation of the city from October 1941 to August 1943.

 In the 1970s, the weather station was located along 143, Shevchenko Street where it is located in the 21st century.
 It was on a plot of 26 x 26 meters.
 There observations are made using psychometric booths, wind sensors and "smart instruments".
 The station makes numerous observations: sea coastal, radiometric, actinometric and background environmental pollution is also monitored.
 The results are transferred to the hydrometeorological center and the hydrometeorological office.
 The staff employs 8 people.

 In 2009, within the framework of the project to modernize the meteorological network, a modern automated meteorological complex (AMK) was installed at the station, which allowed to remotely measure the temperature of air and soil surfaces, relative humidity, atmospheric pressure, quantity and intensity of precipitation.

 As of 2015, specialists in the weather station in Taganrog study the sea regime in the coastal zone and are busy with monitoring of air pollutions.
 Remote sensing is used for research.
 The information received from MG-C Taganrog station is used in making forecasts for the territory of all Rostov region.
 In 2015, the institution celebrated 200 years from the beginning of the work.